 Our app helps people every day in major world cities like London, New York, and Paris by giving them the most up-to-date and complete information on urban transportation options, with a personal touch.

 More recently, we've started running our own responsive transport services in places where we've identified gaps in the urban fabric, and this has allowed us to start exploring how the app experience continues into screens on buses.
-We've also developed our own driver apps to support these services.
+We're also developing our own Android-only driver apps to support these services.

 Our small team of Android developers iterates quickly and tests new features and UI tweaks daily on our own commutes.
 We aim to ship changes that make a real difference to users every two weeks or so.
 We build new features while also refining the design of existing ones based on analytics.
 We also aim to support new Google technologies on day one (or minus one).